CosmicMind/Graph/README.md

 An **Entity** is a model object that represents a **person**, **place**, or **thing**.
 It may store property values, be a member of groups, and can be tagged.

-In the following example, we create an ImageCard entity that stores the data for our ImageCard view.
+In the following example, we create an ImageCard view using Material and populate it's properties with an entity that stores the data for that view.

 ![Material Image](http://www.cosmicmind.io/gifs/white/image-card.gif)